TimMcCool/scratchattach/wiki/get_your_session_id.md

 1. Open scratch.mit.edu in your browser
 2. Open the developer tools by pressing fn+F12 or F12.
 3. Go to the "Application" tab (in Firefox & DuckDuckGo the "Storage" tab), then go to "Cookies" > "https://scratch.mit.edu"
-4. Then find a cookie named  `scratchsessionid`.
+4. Then find a cookie named  `scratchsessionsid`.
 The value of this cookie is your Scratch session id

 ![](https://github.com/TimMcCool/scratchattach/blob/main/wiki/images/cookies_tut_1.png)